kstenerud/ubuntu-maintainers-handbook/BugTriage.md

    Whether a Canonical customer has made a request in relation to a particular bug makes no difference and provides no additional priority under this process.
 A Canonical customer bug may still be subscribed if it qualifies under these criteria.
 4. If the bug is assigned to someone on our team, leave it subscribed.
-No need to subscribe, and feel free to unsubscribe.
+No need to subscribe, and feel free to unsubscribe the team.

 ### tagging `server-next`